maelle/simplymaelle/content/post/2018-07-22-wheretogethelp.md

 * I've seen very useful posts on RStudio Community forum when browsing the FAQ tag.
 In particular, I like ["Tips for Introducing Non-Programming-Problem Discussions"](https://community.rstudio.com/t/faq-tips-for-introducing-non-programming-problem-discussions/6871) and [this more general list of FAQs](https://community.rstudio.com/t/frequently-asked-questions/35).

 Good luck with your questions!
-The Disqus thingy below is good for questions about this post!
+The Disqus thingy below is good for suggestions and questions about this post!